ocar1053/ROS2_Android_sensor_server/README.md

 - **ROSBridge Integration:**
   Advertise ROS topics and publish sensor data directly to rosbridge, facilitating integration with ROS-based systems.

+## Platform Requirements

+- **rosbridge Server:**
+  The rosbridge server used in this project requires a Linux environment to run.

+- **Ros Distributions:**
+  This project has been tested in a ROS2 Humble environment.

+Please ensure you have a Linux system available or wsl to run the rosbridge server.

 ## How to Use

 1. **Start the rosbridge Server**